Chapter 124, PERSONNEL POLICIES

 § 124-58.
 Authorization to advance payments; limitation on amount.

-The Comptroller and Treasurer of the City of Binghamton are authorized and empowered to make advance lump sum travel expense payments to any City officer or City employee to finance trips by such officer or City employee outside the City of Binghamton.
+The Comptroller and City Treasurer of the City of Binghamton are authorized and empowered to make advance lump sum travel expense payments to any City officer or City employee to finance trips by such officer or City employee outside the City of Binghamton.
 No lump sum travel expense payment to any City officer or City employee for any one trip outside the City of Binghamton shall exceed the sum of $500.
 As used herein the term "trips" shall mean and include travel on City business and attendance at any convention, conference or school authorized by § 77-b of the General Municipal Law.

 § 124-59.
 Written authorization required; exception.